 Les programmes suivants mènent à un grade et exigent la réussite d’études universitaires avant de faire demande.

-Pour trouver des programmes qui exigent la réussite d’études collégiales avant de faire demande, veuillez consulter Programmes conjoints des universités et collèges.
+Pour trouver des programmes qui exigent la réussite d’études collégiales avant de faire demande, consultez Programmes conjoints des universités et collèges.

 U of T offers a 4-year program leading to a Doctor of Dental Surgery degree.
-Two years of undergraduate Life Science and 1 year of Humanities or Social Science study are required.
-Academic prerequisites include a general biochemistry course, a basic mammalian physiology course, 2 full courses in life sciences and 1 humanities or social sciences course.
+Three years of university education (at least 15 full-year courses) required.
+Academic prerequisites include 1 full year course in general biochemistry, 1 full year course in general mammalian physiology course, 2 additional full year courses in life sciences and 1 full year course in humanities or social sciences course.
 Candidates also must submit Canadian Dental Aptitude Test (DAT) scores.

 Droit – Common Law